DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Experiments

-We further study the impacts of treating with or without offline regularization in \cref{fig: spectrum}.
-We tune FLUX.1 and observe outputs conditioned on a specific unseen prompt and the same seed in evaluation time.
-Before treating, the model generates an image with obvious artifacts.
-After 3 epochs of treating, artifacts are reduced both with or without regularization.
-For \methodname\xspace \textit{without} regularization, the layout of the image changes slightly when trained for epochs.
-But on epoch 10 it starts synthesizing overly smooth patterns that harm the image quality, which we call collapse.
-This corresponds to the curve of treating on all pixels in \cref{fig: curves} around epoch 10, where the artifact confidence is almost converged.
-Though overly optimizing still forcibly reduces confidence, it harms the generation quality.
-For treating \textit{with} regularization, it's more stable against collapse when trained for the same 10 epochs, as the quality remains unchanged.
-Additionally, the image layout shifts more noticeably by epoch 10, which we attribute to the additional supervised signals introduced by the regularization term.
-But overly optimizing to epoch 30 still degrades the image quality (we put visualizations in the appendix), so we conclude that offline regularization can delay the collapse but can't prevent it forever.
-These observations indicate that model collapse can be directly prevented by early stopping.
-Using offline regularization can \textit{slow} the collapse, but it may shift the output distribution (image layouts) more significantly, which is not considered a drawback.
-Therefore, choosing to use offline regularization or not depends on the need.
-If we don't want to change the output distribution of the treated model too much, then we can just apply treating without offline regularization and early stopping.
-But if we want to optimize for more time, then we should use offline regularization.
+\textbf{Offline regularization for treating.} We study the impacts of treating w/ or w/o offline regularization in \cref{fig: spectrum} and \cref{tab: quan_ablation_diff} on FLUX.1.
+Before treating, the model generates obvious artifacts.
+After 3 epochs, artifacts are both reduced.
+For w/o regularization, the layout of the image changes slightly when trained for epochs.
+But in epoch 10, it synthesizes overly smooth patterns that we call collapse.
+W/ regularization is more stable against collapse when trained for 10 epochs, and the image layout shifts more due to the additional supervised signals of the diffusion loss.
+These indicate that model collapse can be prevented by early stopping.
+Using regularization can \textit{slow} the collapse and may shift the output distribution (image layouts) more significantly (not considered a drawback). \cref{tab: quan_ablation_diff} shows that results using early stopping are comparable in CLIP-T, while w/o regularization is better in ImageReward.
+But after 10 epochs, w/o regularization wins.
+Therefore, using offline regularization depends on whether we want to trade off more image layout changes with longer training time.